zmanian/gaia/spec.md

 A new parameter (`Status`) is now introduced into the Candidate struct to signal that the candidate is either active, unbonding, or unbonded.
-Also `UnbondingDelegatorShares` is introduced to account for delegators unbonding.
+Also `Unbondingrational.Rat` is introduced to account for delegators unbonding.

 ``` golang
 type CandidateStatus byte